M-IDoL: Information Decomposition for Modality-Specific and Diverse Representation Learning in Medical Foundation Model: Introduction

-To address this challenge, we propose M-IDoL, a self-supervised \underline{\textit{M}}edical foundation model that introduces \underline{\textit{I}}nformation \underline{\textit{D}}ecomposition to enhance modality-specific and diverse in multim\underline{\textit{o}}dal representation \underline{\textit{L}}earning.
-Specifically, as shown in Fig. \ref{fig:first}(d), M-IDoL decomposes the multivariate MI into two entropy-based objectives that explicitly encourages the model to i) \textbf{\emph{maximize inter-modality information entropy}} (i.e., $H(X|Z)$ in Fig. \ref{fig:first}(d)) by increasing the entropy of $X$ given $Z$, ensuring that each representation retains information which is not predictable from other modalities, thereby enhancing modality specificity, and and ii) \textbf{\emph{minimize intra-modality predictive uncertainty}} (i.e., $H(X|Y,Z)$ in Fig. \ref{fig:first}(d)) by reducing uncertainty between paired views of the same image caused by augmentation noise rather than semantic shifts across modalities, thus improving fine-grained discrimination per modality to enhance representation diversity.
+To address this challenge, we propose M-IDoL, a self-supervised \underline{\textit{M}}edical foundation model that introduces \underline{\textit{I}}nformation \underline{\textit{D}}ecomposition to enhance modality specificity and diversity in multim\underline{\textit{o}}dal representation \underline{\textit{L}}earning.
+Specifically, as shown in Fig. \ref{fig:first}(d), M-IDoL decomposes the multivariate MI into two entropy-based objectives that explicitly encourage the model to i) \textbf{\emph{maximize inter-modality information entropy}} (i.e., $H(X|Z)$ in Fig. \ref{fig:first}(d)) by increasing the entropy of $X$ given $Z$, ensuring that each representation retains information that is not predictable from other modalities, thereby enhancing modality specificity, and ii) \textbf{\emph{minimize intra-modality predictive uncertainty}} (i.e., $H(X|Y,Z)$ in Fig. \ref{fig:first}(d)) by reducing uncertainty between paired views of the same image caused by augmentation noise rather than semantic shifts across modalities, thus improving fine-grained discrimination per modality to enhance representation diversity.

 In practice, inspired by the success of Mixture-of-Experts (MoE) in multimodal learning \cite{MedMoE_image_text, EMOE_, I2moe}, M-IDoL optimizes these two objectives by designing a MoE projector.
 Specifically, to optimize the first objective, M-IDoL introduces a routing-consistency loss to enforce a balanced expert assignment.
 This pushes multimodal representations into distinct MoE subspaces, promoting visual discrimination and thereby enhancing modality specificity (Fig. \ref{fig:first}(d)-i).
 To optimize the second objective, M-IDoL introduces an intra-modality contrastive loss that pulls same-modality representations within each MoE subspace.
 This reduces augmentation-caused predictive uncertainty beyond the variance contributed by other-modality representations, promoting modality diversity (Fig. \ref{fig:first}(d)-ii).
 Together, these two losses enable M-IDoL to reduce modality-shared redundancy, thereby mitigating the information ambiguity of unified CL pre-training.